 Outbound marketing is one.
 Making a shift from pushing programs to potential students - to letting students be drawn to your courses and student culture.
 With digital design, the possibilities are practically endless.

 Integrated video campaigns are another option.
-A single helpful video could have a thousands hits overnight and travel across the Internet.
+A single helpful video could have thousands of hits overnight and travel across the Internet.

-User generated content is another great way of promoting your school.
+User-generated content is another great way of promoting your school.
 It’s the online version of word-of-mouth and it’s very effective.
-You can increase brand awareness without having to invest on expensive content by making your students and teachers your brand ambassadors.
+You can increase brand awareness without having to invest in expensive content by making your students and teachers your brand ambassadors.
 The current Generation-Z audience spends an average of 5 hours a day engaged with user-generated content.
-It’s a great way to draw engagement and make your advertising more memorable then using traditional media.
-User generated content has also proved beneficial for schools because of your audience’s psychology.
+It’s a great way to draw engagement and make your advertising more memorable than using traditional media.
+User-generated content has also proved beneficial for schools because of your audience’s psychology.

-Your website design, user experience, social media presence and online applications documents matter tremendously in the application process.
+Your website design, user experience, social media presence, and online application documents matter tremendously in the application process.
 You should re-evaluate your online tools at least once a year.
 If you’re not taking advantage of the digital world of possibilities, you are doing your school a disservice.
 The future lays in digital advertising and interactive online campaigns.